 On November 6, 2018, Michiganders went to the polls in record numbers.
 Among the heated races for governor, attorney general, and senate seats, was proposal one: the legalization of recreational marijuana.
 The proposal passed, allowing adults 21 and above to possess a certain amount of marijuana for recreational purposes.
 What does this mean for the safety of our roadways?
 How will law enforcement test for marijuana use in vehicle accidents?
-What happens if you or someone you love are injured in a vehicle accident by a driver impaired by marijuana?
+What happens if you or someone you love is injured in a vehicle accident by a driver impaired by marijuana?
 Below, we examine what Michiganders can expect on the roadways from the legalization of recreational marijuana.

-What is The Law For Driving a Vehicle “Under The Influence” of Marijuana?
+What Is The Law For Driving a Vehicle “Under The Influence” of Marijuana?

 How Will They Test for Marijuana?

 Just because marijuana is legal for recreational use does not mean that you can’t get sued for causing injuries in an automobile accident while under the influence of marijuana.
 While the amount of marijuana (THC) in one’s blood alone does not definitively establish whether a person is driving a vehicle “under the influence,” there have been studies which demonstrate that higher levels of THC correlate with an elevated level of intoxication.
 However, there is no scientific consensus on what amount of marijuana in saliva or blood constitutes impairment.
 And even more concerning, Michigan has not established a roadside test to determine if there is impairment.
-Police have drug testing procedures in place – the problem is they aren’t carried out road side at traffic stops in the way that preliminary breath tests are conducted for alcohol.
+Police have drug testing procedures in place – the problem is they aren’t carried out roadside at traffic stops in the way that preliminary breath tests are conducted for alcohol.
 The only thing the police can do are visual sobriety tests, and seek a warrant to force someone to take a blood test at a hospital.
 Unlike alcohol, marijuana stays in the body much longer — so blood tests requested by law enforcement can’t exactly indicate when someone consumed the substance.

 Will Legalization of Marijuana Lead to More Accidents?